Help someone nearby.

 Safe Places are private households — homes, friendly people who temporarily welcome someone who feels unsafe or afraid and needs help for the moment.

-Can go to the nearest Safe Place in the list or request help where they are right now.
-Describe what you need help with, and a Responder is on the way to you.
+Can go to the nearest Safe Place in the list to pause, make a call or get the help you need.
+Or request help where you are right now.
+In both cases, describe what you need help with, and a Safe Place will welcome you or a Responder is on the way to you.
+You will see a map and a chat after acceptance.

 Safe to join - helping is a given